La Huacana Municipality

-La Huacana Municipality is a municipality in the south-central part of the Mexican state of Michoacán.
+La Huacana Municipality is a municipality in the Mexican state of Michoacán.
 It has a population of 32,757.
 Its municipal seat is the city of the same name.

 Etymology

 Huacana is a word of Chichimeca origin that means "Place of Dresses".
 Another version as to the origin of the name is that it was described only as "A place where a grey hair is floated on the water" by an indigenous inhabitant when she was asked the region's name.